gringer/presentation-notes/docs/2017-Mar-15-CBNP.md

  * Second molecule is complement of DNA
  * With some trickery, can make second molecule hang around for longer
  * 60% of data comes in template/complement pairs; expect that ONT can get that higher
- * Can get v. high 1D^2 yields at 450b/s
+ * Can get very high 1D^2 yields at 450b/s

 ## 1D^2 accuracy
  * Modal accuracy of 97/98%, a proportion are above 99%
  * Long stretches of perfect data
  * Algorithm is not fully optimal
  * Would like modal accuracy to 99%
- * Base-caller was not Scrappie, so at least HP issues
+ * Base-caller was not Scrappie, so at least has homopolymer issues
  * Will need to change to R9.5 pore; better at capturing second signal
  * Can still generate 1D reads
  * consensus calling know what pairs are, helps polishing